-- Be a "whole grain-rich" product; or - Have as the first ingredient a fruit, vegetable, a dairy product, or a protein food (meat, beans, poultry, seafood, egg, nuts, seeds etc.); or - Be a combination food that contains at least 1⁄4 cup of fruit and/or vegetable; or - Contain 10% of the Daily Value of one of the nutrients of public health concern in the 2010 Dietary Guidelines for Americans (calcium, potassium, vitamin D, or dietary fiber). - Calories per item as packaged or served: < 200 calories for snacks and side dishes; < 350 calories for entrée items not in the NSLP. - Total fat: < 35% of calories - Saturated fat: < 10% of total calories (excludes egg or cheese packaged for individual sale in middle and high school) - Trans fat: zero grams. - Sugar (per item as packaged or served): < 35% of weight from total sugars in foods Sodium (per item as packaged or served): < 200 mg for snack items; < 480mg for entrée items. - Side items sold a la carte must meet the Smart Snacks nutrition standards. - Accompaniments, such as condiments or salad dressing, must be included in the nutrient profile as a part of the item served. - The district will follow the Smart Snacks in School standards for all food and beverages sold to students on school campus during the school day. - It is the policy of the school district that all foods sold, and beverages sold to students during the school day will meet the USDA school meal and Smart Snacks in School nutrition standards. - Marketing on the school campus will be limited to those products that are allowed to be sold to the district's nutrition standards. - Display and advertising of unhealthful foods is prohibited on school grounds.
-Criteria for selecting educational materials for the classroom shall be expanded to include review of advertising content.
-The district will not expose students to food marketing, and all advertising must be approved by the Head of School.
+- Be a "whole grain-rich" product; or - Have as the first ingredient a fruit, vegetable, a dairy product, or a protein food (meat, beans, poultry, seafood, egg, nuts, seeds etc.); or - Be a combination food that contains at least 1⁄4 cup of fruit and/or vegetable; or - Contain 10% of the Daily Value of one of the nutrients of public health concern in the 2010 Dietary Guidelines for Americans (calcium, potassium, vitamin D, or dietary fiber). - Calories per item as packaged or served : < 200 calories for snacks and side dishes; < 350 calories for entrée items not in the NSLP

+- Total fat: < 35% of calories - Saturated fat: < 10% of total calories (excludes egg or cheese packaged for individual sale in middle and high school) - Trans fat: zero grams - Sugar (per item as packaged or served): < 35% of weight from total sugars in foods - Sodium (per item as packaged or served): < 200 mg for snack items; < 480mg for entrée items - Side items sold a la carte must meet the Smart Snacks nutrition standards - Accompaniments, such as condiments or salad dressing, must be included in the nutrient profile as a part of the item served.